azawawi/SwiftyZeroMQ/README.md

 ## See Also

-- For Linux and MacOS support with SwiftPM, please see [Zewo's ZeroMQ swift bindings](https://github.com/ZewoGraveyard/ZeroMQ).
+- For Linux and macOS support with SwiftPM, please see [Zewo's ZeroMQ swift bindings](https://github.com/ZewoGraveyard/ZeroMQ).

 ## Author & License